jca/py-charity-utils/README.md

 - Send out a summary email back to "SMTP_USERNAME", including an archive of the emails and attachments sent

-Outputs: none - this script only sends emails
+Outputs: logs and generated pdf files in a temporary directory.
+This script generates and sends emails